 Go Fish continues until either someone has no cards left in their hand or the draw pile runs out.

 The winner is the player who then has the most matches (sets of four).
 For younger children you can deem “matches” a pair of a rank (2 cards instead of 4) which allows them to “win” a few extra times and keeps the game moving.
+Remember these are card tricks for kids.

 PLAYING BEGGAR MY NEIGHBOR